GabrielEstevezReyes/CV/README.md

 Since you are already here, please read this lines.

-This repository is new, before this, I only worked on repositories that belog to either other people or the studio that I currently work in.
+This repository is new, before this, I only worked on repositories that belong to either other people or the studio that I currently work in.

 Here you will find 3 main folders, a wider description of each one can be found bellow.